ethanlee515/Hamiltonian-simulation-formalization/README.md

 The method of compilation will be via *trotterization*.
 Trotterization decomposes the unitary induced by a Hamiltonian into a product of local terms.
 We can then analyze its properties by, for example, proving the error bound on trotterization for non-commuting Hamiltonians.

+If time permits, we may attempt to compile the Hamiltonian into a popular quantum programming language such as [OpenQASM](https://github.com/Qiskit/openqasm), so that it can be run on a simulator or a real quantum computer.